rykugur/dotfiles/README.md

 Local Config
 ============

 OMF allows a custom local configuration file.
 Use this file for anything that needs to be local only to your current device, or to override some base configuration.
-Create a file called `$HOME/.fish_local.fish` and put your custom/overrides there.
+Create folder: `mkdir -p $HOME/.local/fish`.
+Inside this folder you can place a `config.fish` file for any custom local overrides, and you can create a `functions` directory for any local-only custom (override) functions.

-In order for this to work, ensure that `$HOME/.config/omf` is pointing to your OMF config directory OR the `[dotfiles]/configs/omf` directory.
+In order for this to work, ensure that `$HOME/.config/omf` is pointing to your OMF config directory.

 # TODO